TeCSAR-UNCC/AWARE-DNN-ACCEL/README.md

 test:runMain thecode.Launcher simnet --backend-name verilator
 ```
 The simulation is a vcd file located: */test_run_dir/thecode/simnet/simnet.vcd*.

-This file can be viewed in GTKWave.
-Which you can install with:
+This file can be viewed in GTKWave, which can be install with:
 ```
 sudo apt-get update
 sudo apt-get install gtkwave